spack/spack-tutorial/tutorial_spack_scripting.rst

 Congratulations!
 It will now work on any system with Spack installed.

-You now have the basic tools to create your own custom Spack queries and prototype ideas that you will, hopefully, eventually contribute back to Spack.
+You now have the basic tools to create your own custom Spack queries and prototype ideas.
+We hope one day you'll contribute them back to Spack.

+..
+LocalWords:  LLC Spack's APIs hdf zlib literalinclude json uniq jq
+..
+LocalWords:  docs concretized REPL API SpecError spec's py ubuntu
+..
+LocalWords:  concretize gcc mpich sys shebang env